Denham Springs residents weigh in on better bike paths, reimagined city

 The regional planning commission facilitated a $100,000 federal grant, split between Denham Springs and Baker, to hire consultants to conduct the master plan studies.

-Representatives from the consulting firm, as well as the LSU students, gathered March 18 at Healing Place Church to collect public feedback on early versions of their designs.
+Representatives from the consulting firm, as well as the LSU students, gathered March 18 in a room at Healing Place Church to collect public feedback on early versions of their designs.

 Residents circled the room commenting on different maps and concept boards, weighing in on what they thought the city needs.